risc0/risc0/website/api/zkvm/precompiles.md

-RISC Zero's rv32im implementation includes a number of specialized extension circuits, including "precompiles" for cryptographic and algebraic functions: SHA-256, Keccak, RSA, elliptic curve, and modular multiplication operations.
+RISC Zero's rv32im implementation includes a number of specialized extension circuits, including "precompiles" for cryptographic and algebraic functions: SHA-256, RSA, elliptic curve, and modular multiplication operations.
 By implementing these operations directly in the "hardware" of the zkVM, programs that use these precompiles execute faster and can be proven with significantly less resources [^1].

 ## Accelerated Crates

-Our precompiles are currently integrated in "accelerated" versions of popular cryptographic Rust crates.
+We have patched several popular cryptographic Rust crates to create "accelerated" versions that integrate our precompiles.

 These crates include: